coop-columb/supply-chain-forecaster/scripts/setup_github_environments.md

 ## Implementation Status

-**Note:** The GitHub Environments and secrets have now been successfully configured.
-The CD pipeline is fully operational with both real deployment mode and mock mode for testing.
+**Note:** The GitHub Environments have been successfully configured.
+The CD pipeline is fully operational with dual-mode capability:

-The mock mode (default) allows testing the full CI/CD pipeline without requiring actual Kubernetes clusters, while real mode requires properly configured Kubernetes clusters.
+- **Simulation Mode**: Default for CI/CD testing without requiring Kubernetes clusters
+- **Real Deployment Mode**: Optional for actual Kubernetes deployments when needed

 ## Required Environments

 The CD pipeline uses two environments:

-1. **staging** - For deploying to the staging environment
+1. **staging** - For deployment to the staging environment
-2. **production** - For deploying to the production environment
+2. **production** - For deployment to the production environment

 ## Step 1: Create Environments in GitHub